What I Use

 Docker Desktop

-I build and test container images locally before pushing to ECR.
+I build and test container images locally before they go through the CI/CD pipeline.
 The M3 compatibility improvements have made multi-arch builds more reliable.

 GitHub Actions

 My CI/CD platform.
 OIDC integration with AWS means no stored credentials.
-I run 19 workflow files that handle synthesis, security scanning, deployment, and rollback.
+Reusable workflow files handle synthesis, security scanning, image builds, deployment, and rollback.

 AWS CloudFormation